anonymouse64/upower-snap/docs/index.md

 # About UPower

-UPower is an abstraction for enumerating power devices, listening to device events and querying history and statistics.
+UPower is an abstraction for enumerating power devices, listening to device events and querying power history and statistics.
 Any application or service on the system can access the org.freedesktop.UPower service via the system message bus.

-It also does auto-s3|s4|s5 on critical low battery events
+Upower also does auto-s3|s4|s5 on critical low battery events.

 ## Upstream Documentation